DataBiosphere/data-explorer-indexers/bigquery/deploy/README.md

     curl EXTERNAL_IP:9200
     ```

-* Run indexer on GKE
+* Update and run indexer on GKE
   * If you did the "Run Elasticsearch on GKE" step a while ago, run
     these commands to point `gcloud` and `kubectl` to the right project:
     ```